Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Background cosmology in the CG model

-From this, we can conclude that the CG corresponds to baryonic-like matter which can be interpreted as the dark matter contribution to dust: $\rho_{ch} \sim a^{-3}$.
+From this we can conclude that the CG corresponds to baryonic-like matter which can be interpreted as the dark matter contribution to dust: $\rho_{ch} \sim a^{-3}$.
 On the other hand, $\frac{C_2}{A}\ll a^{3(1+\alpha)}$ at late times, the energy density \cite{avelino2003lambdacdm} becomes

 and this equation clearly shows that $\rho_{ch} \sim$ constant, and therefore the CG corresponds to a cosmological constant \cite{quintessence}.
-Based on Eqs. \eqref{mattercase} and \eqref{constant}, the exotic fluid CG act as dark matter and dark energy in the early and late times \footnote{We assume a flat Universe ($\Omega_k=0$, where $\Omega_{k}$ is the density due to the curvature of space-time)}.
+On the basis of Eqs. \ref{mattercase} and \ref{constant}, the exotic fluid CG act as dark matter and dark energy in the early and late times \footnote{We assume a flat Universe ($\Omega_k=0$, where $\Omega_{k}$ is the density due to the curvature of space-time)}.

 We can thus write the total energy density as the sum of the different energy density components:

-with $\rho_{b0}$ and $\rho_{r0}$ corresponding to the present-day values of the baryonic and radiation energy densities, respectively.
-The total pressure can also be given in a similar fashion:
+with $\rho_{b0}$ corresponding to the present-day values of the baryonic energy densities, respectively.